 - 20V, 3A

 So this battery would support all of the available 529M voltages up to 3A.
-It’s larger and costs a bit more though, so you’d need to decide if the extra cost and weight is acceptable.
+These power banks are larger and generally cost a bit more though, so you’d need to decide if the extra cost and weight is acceptable.
 If you are building a small fly rig and don’t use any pedals that require anything other than 9V, then you may choose the smaller battery.
 If you are building a large pedal board and need 18V or 3A, then the larger battery is likely the better option.

 So before you buy a PD battery pack or charger, just remember to check the specifications to make sure it meets your requirements.
-Hopefully this arms you with the information to choose the best one for your needs.
 One of the great things about USB batteries is the features keep increasing and the price keeps lowering, so if your needs change in the future, all you’ll have to do is just swap out the battery.